Sarthak-Kalyani/DBMS-Movie-Ticket-Booking-System-/README.md

 🧠 How the System Works

-User registers or logs in
+1. User registers or logs in

-System loads shows from MySQL database
+2.System loads shows from MySQL database

-User selects seats visually
+3.User selects seats visually

-Seats are locked using SQL transaction
+4.Seats are locked using SQL transaction

-Booking & payment saved in database
+5.Booking & payment saved in database

-Ticket is generated instantly
+6.Ticket is generated instantly

 🔒 Double Booking Prevention